April 1, 2026

 lady exhausted sorrowful disappointed holding mobile phone smartphone after at-will employment was terminated.

 California has several well-established exceptions to at-will employment.
-Together, they cover a wide range of situations.
-They are also why so many people who were told "we do not owe you an explanation" actually have a legal claim.
+Together, they cover a wide range of situations and protect employees across nearly every industry.
+They are also why so many people who were told "we do not owe you an explanation" actually have a legal claim worth pursuing.

 At Frontier Law Center, we represent employees only.
-We are on your side, and we know how to spot when your employer crossed a line.
-Let us walk through each exception.
-Understanding them is the first step toward knowing if your situation might qualify as wrongful termination.
+We know how to identify when your employer crossed a legal line, and we have seen these exceptions play out in real cases.
+Let us walk through each one, because understanding them is the first step toward knowing whether your situation might qualify as a wrongful termination claim.
+For real examples of wrongful termination in California, we cover those separately.

 Your Employer Cannot Fire You for Discriminatory Reasons

-This is one of the most common exceptions in California.
-It protects you across a wide range of personal characteristics.
+This is one of the most common exceptions to at-will employment in California, and it protects you across a broad range of personal characteristics.

-Under the California Fair Employment and Housing Act (FEHA), employers with five or more employees cannot fire you based on your race, gender, age, disability, religion, national origin, sexual orientation, gender identity, pregnancy, or marital status, among others.
-These are some of California's strongest anti-discrimination laws, and they apply to every at-will employee.
+Under the California Fair Employment and Housing Act (FEHA), employers with five or more employees cannot fire you based on protected characteristics.
+These include your race, gender, age, disability, religion, national origin, sexual orientation, gender identity, pregnancy, marital status, and other categories.
+These anti-discrimination laws apply to every at-will employee in the state.

 The problem is that discriminatory firings rarely come with an honest explanation.
 Your employer is not going to say, "we are letting you go because you are pregnant."
-Instead, your protected characteristic shows up as a pattern.
-A performance review that appeared after you disclosed a medical condition.
-A layoff that only affected employees over 50.
-New job expectations that started right after you asked for a religious accommodation.
+Instead, the protected characteristic tends to show up as a pattern.
+Think about a performance review that appeared only after you disclosed a medical condition.
+Or a layoff that only affected employees over 50.
+Or new job expectations that started right after you asked for a religious accommodation.

-If a protected characteristic played any part in why your employer fired you, that can be wrongful termination under California law.
-Your at-will status does not change that.
+If a protected characteristic played any part in why your employer fired you, that can constitute wrongful termination under California law.
+Your at-will status does not change that analysis.

 Diverse coworkers around an office table working on a laptop.